vojtechkral/bard/doc/book/extensions.md

 <small>This should be in a smaller font...</small>
 ```

-To make this work, two _partial inlines_ needs to be added to the TeX template:
+To make this work, two _partial inlines_ need to be added to the TeX template:

 ```html
 {{#*inline "h-small"}}\small{}{{/inline}}